KTH/kursinfo-api/scripts/importData/README.md

 ## Script to import recommendedPrerequisites directly into MongoB

-This script can be used to import a CSV containing supplementaryInfo.
+This script can be used to import a CSV containing recommendedPrerequisites.
 It does clean `NULL` values.

 ### Data